-The twelve-bar blues form configures two contrasting lines of poetry into the following order: AAB.
-Three lines of blues poetry in this arrangement take twelve measures (bars) to transpire, hence the name.
+Incidentally, three lines of blues poetry in this arrangement take twelve measures (bars) to transpire, hence the name.

 The Ma Rainey song, “Booze and Blues” has a typical twelve-bar, AAB format.
 Each stanza of poetry occupies four measures of music.

 - Went to bed last night and boy I was in my sleep, sleep

 - I went to bed last night and I was in my sleep

 - Woke up this mornin’, the police was shakin’ me